hhvm/user-documentation/guides/hack/22-async/02-awaitables.md

 @@ awaitables-examples/awaitable-return.php @@

+All `async` functions must return an `Awaitable<T>`.
+Calling an `async` function will therefore yield an object implementing the `Awaitable` interface, and you must `await` or `join` it to obtain an end result from the operation.
+When you `await`, you are pausing the current task until the operation associated with the `Awaitable` handle is complete, leaving other tasks free to continue executing. `join` is similar, however it blocks all other operations from completing until the `Awaitable` has returned.

 ## Awaiting

-All `async` functions must return an `Awaitable<T>`.
-When you call an `async` function, you will get back that `Awaitable`, at which point, you can `await` that `Awaitable` to wait for a result from the operation.
-When you `await`, you are blocking until the operation associated with the `Awaitable` is complete.
+In most cases, you will prefer to `await` an `Awaitable` so that other tasks can execute while your blocking operation completes.
+Note however, that only `async` functions can yield control to other asyncs, so `await` may therefore only be used in an `async` function.
+For other locations, such as a `main` block, you will need to use `join`, outlined later in this section.

 ### Batching Awaitables